thermohub/chemicalfun/README.md

 dependent: ['FeO@', 'FeFe|3|2O4', 'O2', 'H2O']
 ```

-To get the reactions using the substance symbols, provide the symbols list in addition to their formulas when creating a ChemicalReactions object.
+To have reactions using substance symbols, provide the symbols list in addition to their formulas when creating a ChemicalReactions object.
+Pay attention to the order in the two lists and that each formula has a corresponding symbol.

 ```python
 formulas = ["Ca+2", "Fe+2", "Fe|3|+3", "H+", "OH-", "SO4-2", "CaSO4@", "CaOH+", "FeO@", "HFe|3|O2@", "FeOH+", "Fe|3|OH+2", "H2O@",  "FeS|-2|", "FeS|0|S|-2|", "S|4|O2"]